The Spiritual Centre.co.uk

 Bruce Clifton

-Druantia, the queen of the fae and dryad who resides in the fir tree, is believed to watch over the occupants of the Hawthorn.
+Druantia, queen of the fae, dryads and earth-tied elementals, who resides in the fir tree, is believed to watch over the occupants of Hawthorn.
 The Crone from Elder (Hylde Moer) is also said to be vigilant, and those who venture beyond the boundaries and lore of the trees and the other world face dire consequences.
 These ancient beings embody the very essence of nature, nurturing their realms with a blend of wisdom and fierce protection.

 Druantia, with her ethereal beauty and grace, is not merely a guardian; she is a mother to all that flourish under her watchful eye.
 Her connection to the fir tree symbolises strength and endurance, reminding us that, even in the harshest of winters, life persists.
 Meanwhile, Hylde Moer reigns over the elder trees, a figure shrouded in mystery and reverence.
 The tales woven around her speak of deep-rooted knowledge and an understanding of the cycles of life and death.

 The gifts bestowed by the tree, whether they be blossoms or berries, carry energies aligned with love, protection, and growth.
 Honouring this sacred relationship, we invite good fortune to flow into our lives like a gentle stream, nurturing our spirits as we walk our path.
-Next time you find yourself in the presence of a Hawthorn tree, take a moment to pause and listen to its whispers.
+Next Next time you find yourself near a hawthorn tree, take a moment to pause and listen to its whispers.
 Feel free to share your intentions aloud, whether it's seeking strength in challenging times or desiring clarity on your journey ahead.
 In doing so, you're not just collecting natural bounty; you are participating in an age-old dialogue rich with meaning and significance that transcends generations.

 Secrets of the Hawthorn Tree